SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Description

-Familial isolated hyperparathyroidism is an inherited condition characterized by overactivity of the parathyroid glands (hyperparathyroidism).
-The four parathyroid glands are located in the neck, and they release a hormone called parathyroid hormone that regulates the amount of calcium in the blood.
-In familial isolated hyperparathyroidism, one or more overactive parathyroid glands release excess parathyroid hormone, which causes the levels of calcium in the blood to rise (hypercalcemia).
-Parathyroid hormone stimulates the removal of calcium from bone and the absorption of calcium from the diet, and the mineral is then released into the bloodstream.
+Familial isolated hyperparathyroidism is an inherited condition that is characterized by overactive parathyroid glands (hyperparathyroidism).
+The four parathyroid glands are located in the neck.
+They release a hormone called parathyroid hormone that regulates the amount of calcium in the blood.

 Frequency